GunaChandra32/Kumaragunachandrarajamahanti_HW1/README.md

 # Kumaragunachandrarajamahanti_HW1
-execution- run python driver.py input - there is a sample input in input.txt file if we wanted to change the input we need to make changes in that file sample input-
+execution- run python driver.py

+input - there is a sample input in input.txt file if we wanted to change the input we need to make changes in that file.

+sample input-
 $954.49
 $10,724.00